Jaludex/TICK-TACK-TOE-FROM-BROKE-STUDENT/README.md

 The best tick tack toe game a broke student can make (Without knowledge on visual libraries)

 ## Features
 Well...
 You can play Tick Tack Toe.
-Also, theres modes to play against de cpu or against a friend.
+Also, there are modes to play against de cpu or against a friend.

 ## Compiling
 Clone and 'make' on terminal, that should work on any system i think.